Unbiased split variable selection for random survival forests using maximally selected rank statistics: Simulation study 1: split variable selection

-Since approximations are used for the distribution of the maximally selected rank statistic, the split point selection is potentially biased.
+Since approximations are used for the distribution of the maximally selected rank statistic, the split variable selection is potentially biased.
 Furthermore, the use of bootstrapping could induce a biased selection \cite{Strobl2007}.
 To assess both sources of potential bias we conducted a simulation study.
-Datasets were generated with a censored survival outcome and $5$ covariates.
+Datasets were generated with a censored survival outcome and five covariates.
 The survival outcome was simulated by the minimum of a survival and censoring time, both assumed to be exponentially distributed with $\lambda = 0.5$ and $\lambda = 0.1$, respectively.
-Four out of $5$ covariates were simulated with a multinomial distribution with a varying number of categories: $x_{2}$, $x_{4}$, $x_{10}$ and $x_{20}$ with $2$, $4$, $10$ and $20$ categories, respectively, and equal probabilities for each category.
-The $5^{th}$ covariate $x_n$ was simulated using a standard normal distribution to generate many unique values for the dataset.
+Four out of five covariates were simulated with a discrete uniform distribution with a varying number of ordered categories: $x_{2}$, $x_{4}$, $x_{10}$ and $x_{20}$ with $2$, $4$, $10$ and $20$ categories, respectively.
+The $5^{th}$ covariate $x_n$ was simulated using the standard normal distribution to generate many unique values for the dataset.
 We simulated the null model \cite{Strobl2007} of totally uninformative predictor variables.
 In the ideal case, all covariates should thus be selected with equal frequencies.

 All simulations were run with $500$ trees, $\texttt{mtry} = 3$ and covariate quantiles of $\varepsilon_1 = 0.1$, thus $\varepsilon_2 = 0.9$.
-All $6$ $p$-value approximation methods were compared.
+All six $p$-value approximation methods and splitting without adjustment for multiple testing were compared.
 Only the first split was investigated in each tree to avoid the influence of previous splits.
-For example, after one split on a dichotomous variable in a tree, this variable could not be selected again in that branch, and no unbiased split point selection could be measured if further splits would be considered.
+For example, after one split on a dichotomous variable in a tree, this variable could not be selected again in that branch, and no unbiased split variable selection could be measured if further splits would be considered.
 We furthermore analyzed the effect of sampling with replacement (bootstrapping) and without replacement (subsampling).
 For subsampling a proportion of $63.2\%$ of the observations was used, which approximately equals the number of unique observation in a bootstrap sample.
 The number of replications was set to $1000$.